Guro Digital Complex station

 When the Shinansan Line opens in the future, it will be a transfer station.
-The station is located at the intersection of Guro-gu, Yeongdeungpo-gu, Dongjak-gu and Gwanak-gu, and in 2009, Guro Digital Complex Station was selected as the bus stop in Seoul with the largest number of bus users.
+The station is located at the intersection of Guro District, Yeongdeungpo District, Dongjak District and Gwanak District, and in 2009, Guro Digital Complex Station was selected as the bus stop in Seoul with the largest number of bus users.

+The area nearby was used as a filming location for several Korean films, including The Yellow Sea by Na Hong-jin.